Topological Semantics for Common Inductive Knowledge: Pre-Theory

-In fact, for any proposition $Q$, it can be seen that if $Q$ entails `everyone has $W$ as reason to believe $P$' and $Q$ entails `everyone has $W$ as reason to believe $Q$' then $Q$ entails every proposition in $\textbf{L2}$ holds. \\ To demonstrate, using the first entailment and the consequent of the second entailment, we have $Q$ entails `everyone has $W$ as reason to believe `everyone has $W$ as reason to believe $P$.''
-Similarly, using this new entailment with the consequent of the second entailment, one can recursively derive $Q$ entails `everyone has $W$ as reason to believe `everyone has $W$ as reason to believe `everyone has $W$ as reason to believe $P$.'''
+In fact, for any proposition $Q$, it can be seen that if $Q$ entails `everyone has $W$ as deductive reason to believe $P$' and $Q$ entails `everyone has $W$ as deductive reason to believe $Q$' then $Q$ entails every proposition in $\textbf{L2}$ holds.
+To demonstrate, using the first entailment and the consequent of the second entailment, we have $Q$ entails `everyone has $W$ as deductive reason to believe `everyone has $W$ as deductive reason to believe $P$.''
+Similarly, using this new entailment with the consequent of the second entailment, one can recursively derive $Q$ entails `everyone has $W$ as deductive reason to believe `everyone has $W$ as deductive reason to believe `everyone has $W$ as deductive reason to believe $P$.'''
 Thus, we stipulate as yet another primitive rule:

 How then ought we define common inductive knowledge?
-Lewis suggests we say $P$ is common inductive knowledge if and only if : \begin{quote}
+Lewis suggests we say $P$ can become common inductive knowledge iff : \begin{quote}

+some state of affairs holds such that it generates common inductive knowledge of $P$.\footnote[4]{Again, strictly speaking, Lewis actually says that $P$ is common knowledge iff some state of affairs holds such that it is a basis for common knowledge of $P$.} \end{quote} While we agree with Lewis that this condition is sufficient for common inductive knowledge, we will insist that it is not necessary.